magnusgp/FakeNewsDetection/reports/README.md

 >
 > Example:
 > *We did not manage to implement monitoring.
 We would like to have monitoring implemented such that over time we could*
-> *measure ... and ... that would inform us about this ... behaviour of our application.*
+> *measure ... and ... that would inform us about this ... behavior of our application.*
 >
 > Answer: